kellyjadams/data-analytics-resources/README.md

 Below are the best resources I've found related to data analytics whether it's learning new skills, hosting a portfolio, or get inspiration from creators.
 I will update these resources periodically as I find new resources.

+Notes:
-This is also available on my website: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
+- This is also available on my website: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
 The difference between the repo and the website is the website contains my personal commentary on each of the resources, the repo only has the links.
+- This repo includes 1 affiliate links, indicated with a * at the end for the course I built.
+If you decide to purchase the course through these links, I may receive a small commission at no extra cost to you.
+This support helps me continue to provide valuable content.
+Thank you for your support!
+Other links on this page are provided for info and aren’t affiliate links.

+Please add any links you have found helpful with PR.

 Here you will find: